Dartmouth is committed to inclusion and diversity.

 We can help.

-- Undocumented and DACA students receive Dartmouth’s need-based financial aid in the same way that U.S. citizen or permanent residents do.
+- Undocumented and DACA students receive Dartmouth’s in the same way that U.S. citizens or permanent residents do.

-- We will meet 100% of your demonstrated need, using Dartmouth's financial aid, based on these forms.
+- We will meet 100% of your using Dartmouth's financial aid. ,

-- Because federal funds are not available, you will not fill out the FAFSA.
+- Because are not available to undocumented students, you will not fill out the .

 Your Financial Aid contact is Patricia M. Briggs